jjrobertson14/ParallelBashJobsEngine/README.md

 # HOW TO CREATE AND RUN SERVICE DAEMON
 - Run initialize_ParallelBashJobsEngine.sh to create the daemon and copy files to /opt/pbjengine
 - Interact with daemon by running 'service pbjengined (start|stop|restart|status)'
-- The service daemon watches job queue in /opt/pbjengine, and keeps the scripts/parallelJobEngine.sh file running
+- The service daemon watches job queue in /opt/pbjengine, and keeps the scripts/parallelJobEngine.sh or scripts/parallelWithEchoedJobCommands.sh file running

+- Configuration is stored in /etc/pbjengined.conf.
+    - Includes PBJENGINE_SCRIPT property, which determines how the Parallel Bash Jobs Engine processes job files.